Learn about Family and Community Medicine residency rotations.

 Obstetrics

-Residents on these rotations are exposed to common problems seen in the outpatient orthopaedics and sports medicine clinics.
-A focus of this rotation is to help residents gain confidence in performing the musculoskeletal examination.
+A focus of this rotation is to help residents gain confidence in performing the musculoskeletal examination and joint injections.
 In particular, residents work at the Columbia Orthopaedic Group (COG), Missouri Orthopaedic Institute (MOI), and the Family Medicine musculoskeletal clinic.
-These rotations are directed by four Family Medicine faculty members who are certified with added qualification (CAQ) in Sports Medicine.
+These rotations are directed by Family Medicine faculty members who are certified with added qualification (CAQ) in Sports Medicine.
 While on this rotation, residents are able to pursue coverage of sideline activities for several high school and Mizzou athletic teams alongside their various team physicians, including the Primary Care Sports Medicine Fellow.
-Also available are morning conferences with the team physicians and trainers responsible for the care of Mizzou athletes.
+Residents also attend morning conferences with the team physicians and trainers responsible for the care of Mizzou athletes.

 Surgical Subspecialties

-During this time, residents spend equal time in urology, ENT, wound care and bone health outpatient clinics.
+During this time, residents spend time in urology, ENT, wound care and bone health outpatient clinics.

 Well Baby Nursery